RutaTang/spectacle.nvim/README.md

 ## Installnation

-Useing any plugin you like, here is how to use with lazy.nvim plugin manager:
+Useing any plugin manager you like, here is how to use with lazy.nvim plugin manager:

 ```lua
 require("lazy").setup({